chalu/shakesearch/README.md

 1. Support multi-word search
 2. Support search with mis-spelt words
 3. Add pagination UI so that user can navigate across all the results.
 Add `next` and `previous` links in response payload so that integrators/clients don't have to construct them
+4. Benchmark and address performance bottlenecks/current approach e.g around using dynamic RegEx to find matches within a huge body of text
-4. Support results `ordering` and `sorting` by specified enums.
+5. Support results `ordering` and `sorting` by specified enums.
 E.g order the results by the frequency of the search term
-5. Perform search as fewer times as possible.
+6. Perform search as fewer times as possible.
 Cache results for subsequent requests
-6. Search with voice
+7. Search with voice